cmudig/Texture/docs/demo-3.md

-# Demo: LLM output comparison
+# Demo: LLM Output Comparison

 In this demo, we compare the outputs of various LLM models.
 This data is originally from the [LLMComparator](https://github.com/PAIR-code/llm-comparator) paper and system.